Jan. 6 takeaways: Ahead of election, warnings on democracy

-WASHINGTON — The House Jan.
+WASHINGTON (AP) — The House Jan.
 6 committee is issuing a stark warning in its final public hearing before the midterm election: The future of the nation’s democracy is at stake.

 The panel returned Thursday for an October hearing, weeks ahead of the election, with new details about President Donald Trump’s state of mind on Jan.
 6, 2021 as he egged on his supporters with false claims of election fraud, pushed to accompany them to the Capitol while lawmakers were counting the votes and then did nothing for hours as they violently broke into the building.